What is Bangladesh's pathway to limit global warming to 1.5°C?

 Power capacity investments

-Across the set of 1.5°C pathways, annual investments in renewable energy capacity in Bangladesh are projected to range between USD 1-2.3 bn/yr from 2026-2030, reaching between USD 5.6-9.7 bn/yr from 2031-2040 and 6.3-18 bn/yr from 2041-2050, depending on the scenario.
+Across our assessed 1.5°C pathways, annual investments in renewable energy capacity in Bangladesh are projected to range between USD 1-2.3 bn/yr from 2026-2030, reaching between USD 5.6-9.7 bn/yr from 2031-2040 and 6.3-18 bn/yr from 2041-2050, depending on the pathway.
 The Deep Electrification pathway shows high renewable capacity investments, driven by increased electrification of end-use sectors, growing energy demand, and expanded electricity access.

-The IEPMP 2023 estimates that adding 5.5 GW renewable energy capacity between 2023-2030 would require a total investment of USD 3.1 bn (or USD 0.4 bn annually) excluding any storage cost (under the advanced technology scenario).10 In the long term, the IEPMP 2023 shows 37.8 GW of renewable capacity added between 2023-2050.
-Analysed 1.5°C compatible pathways show a much steeper ramp up of renewable capacity after 2030, reaching total capacity of 285-369 GW by 2050.
-Bangladesh would require substantial international financial support to reach the required level of investment compatible with a 1.5°C pathway.
+The IEPMP 2023 estimates that adding 5.5 GW renewable energy capacity between 2023-2030 would require a total investment of USD 3.1 bn (or USD 0.4 bn annually) excluding any storage cost (under the advanced technology scenario).8 To realise the 2025 Renewable Energy Policy, Bangladesh would require USD 980 mn until 2030 and USD 1.46 bn until 2040 annually.
+Analysed 1.5°C compatible pathways show a much steeper ramp up of renewable generation after 2030, reaching up to 83% in 2040 compared to the national renewable energy targets.
+Bangladesh would require substantial private and international financial support to reach the required levels of investment compatible with a 1.5°C pathway.9

-While Bangladesh Bank, the central bank of Bangladesh has increased its refinancing scheme for green projects to USD 84.6 million between October-December 2023, the loan cap for solar parks remains inadequate, limiting project scalability.11 To accelerate the transition, Bangladesh should explore diverse financing sources like multilateral development banks, green bonds, private equity, and investment facilities.12 Non-banking financial institutions can finance clean energy projects, however, more local institutions need the capacity to tap into low-cost multilateral development banks financing.
+To accelerate the transition, Bangladesh should explore diverse financing sources like multilateral development banks, green bonds, private equity, and investment facilities.13 Non-banking financial institutions can also finance clean energy projects.
+However, more local institutions need the capacity to tap into financing from low-cost multilateral development bank.

 Bangladesh's renewable electricity investments and capacities